 In 1945, farmer Alex Rusceak and his wife, Katie, set out to fulfill their dream.
 Amidst the surrounding farmland and dirt roads they built a hidden treasure - Rusceak's Rustic Tavern.
 It catered to the local farmers on horseback, curious travelers and local town-folk heading west on scenic North Territorial Road.
-But soon after its completion, George passed away; leaving Katie to run the roadhouse.
+But soon after its completion, Alex passed away; leaving Katie to run the roadhouse.

 The tavern became a popular stop for traveling musicians looking to make it big on the country circuit - once playing host to a then young singer named Johnny Cash.
 Throughout the years, though, the tavern earned somewhat of a hard-nosed reputation.
 It had become home to rowdy patrons who would drink and dance into the night, and arguments were routinely settled by bar clearing brawls.
 Much like the saloon owners of the Old West, Katie resorted to keeping a shotgun behind the bar to enforce the peace; all the while faithfully serving up cold beer and good times until her retirement - finally selling the tavern in the late 1960's.